 More specifically, bullying is a repeated pattern of targeted behavior that’s aggressive.
 It can be physical, verbal, or emotional, but the one constant is that there is an imbalance of power such that the person being bullied is inadequately able to defend themselves.

 Parents need to resist the Mama Bear instinct that kicks in when our kids are upset.
 Instead, hit the pause button.
 And get curious about the situation.

 Even if whatever happened is not bullying, that doesn’t mean that it’s not painful.
 So it’s important to have empathy and play a supportive role.
 By asking questions and taking a measured, thoughtful approach, parents can help their children.

 Of course, if it is bullying, grownups need to make it safe.

-Q: What can middle school kids do?
+How can middle school kids deal with bullying?

 Cordiano: We place a lot of burden on our kids when we ask them to be “upstanders.”
-As adults, we expect them to stand up be we forget how hard it is to go head to head with someone who may have more power.
+As adults, we expect them to stand up but we forget how hard it is to go head to head with someone who may have more power.

 - Confront the bully directly

 - Take the side or move physically closer to the person being targeted

 - Get the person being targeted to safety